 Jama Software’s mission is to modernize, digitize and transform the process of complex product development by transcending the headaches and limitations of document-based requirement systems.
 To that end, we’re constantly working to ensure our platform and services help teams better manage the growing complexity of developing Class II and Class III medical devices.

-As a quick refresher, the Jama Product Development Platform comprises Jama Connect™, Jama Analyze™, and our integration partners and professional services offerings.
-Our medical device customers depend on our platform to establish more predictable product development processes that mitigate risk, improve quality and trim time to market.
+Our medical device customers depend on our platform to standardize and optimize their product development processes to mitigate risk, improve quality and trim time to market.

 - Jama Connect helps medical device development teams operationalize their development processes by enabling requirements definition, traceability, testing and collaboration across all stakeholders.